christopher5106/christopher5106.github.io/_posts/2016-07-14-element-research-torch-rnn-tutorial.markdown

 - We can see that even with errors in the past predictions, the network does not take any delay for the future.

-- It is always good to know where to put the gradients manually, but you can simplify the code by selecting only the last output with `nn.SelectTable` :
+- It is always good to know where to put the gradients manually, but you can simplify the code by selecting only the last output with the `nn.SelectTable` module :

 ```lua
 rnn = nn.FastLSTM(nIndex, hiddenSize)